 - 100mm alps motorized hi-res fader for detailed mixes

 The Nektar Panorama P6 61 is often forgotten about.

 This has been designed to be used with Cubase, Nuendo, Bitwig Studio, Logic Pro, Mainstage, Reaper, and Reason.

 The Panorama has a channel strip control with a 100mm motorized touch-sensitive fader that is located by the mod wheels and it works with the volume of your selected track in your DAW.

 For pads, it has 12 velocity-sensitive pads that have a remarkably great response to them.

 Overall Thoughts On The Nektar Panorama P6 61

-I believe this is a very powerful instrument and it is one of the only products on the market with the motorized touch-sensitive faders.
-It is expensive and it also built for specific DAW’s, so that is our one fallback on it.
+I believe this is a truly powerful instrument and it is one of the only products on the market with the motorized touch-sensitive faders.

 Arturia Keylab 88 MKII